Pratik-Sanghavi/Change-Wallpaper/README.md

 4. `change_wallpaper.ps1` for reading the wallpaper to be displayed and finally applying the wallpaper.

 ## III) Task Scheduler for triggering scripts daily
 Task scheduler can be used to create a task for triggering the script (powershell obviously!) daily.
-The powershell calls and runs the bash script for generating a suitable wallpaper for the day and then applies the wallpaper.
+The powershell calls and runs the bash script for generating a suitable wallpaper for the day and then applies the wallpaper.<br>
-To create a task, press Win+S -> Task Scheduler
+To create a task, press Win+S -> Task Scheduler<br>
 Here create a new folder (say MyTasks) and Create a Basic Task.
-Populate the fields as follows:-
+Populate the fields as follows:-<br>
-Name: Change Wallpaper
+Name: Change Wallpaper<br>
-Description: Script to change wallpaper script daily Begin the Task: On a schedule
+Description: Script to change wallpaper script daily<br>
+Begin the Task: On a schedule<br>
-Recur daily and set the time when you wish to trigger the task
+Recur daily and set the time when you wish to trigger the task<br>
-Action: Start a program
+Action: Start a program<br>
-Program/Script: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe (this can vary across systems. try locating your powershell.exe (`find . -name powershell.exe` in Windows Terminal))
+Program/Script: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe (this can vary across systems. try locating your powershell.exe (`find . -name powershell.exe` in Windows Terminal))<br>
-Add arguments(optional): -executionpolicy unrestricted -command C:\Users\sangh\Desktop\Projects\Cycle_Wallpaper\change_wallpaper.ps1 (or wherever your directory resides; add `-NoExit` before `-executionpolicy` in case the powershell terminates without any change!)
+Add arguments(optional): -executionpolicy unrestricted -command C:\Users\sangh\Desktop\Projects\Cycle_Wallpaper\change_wallpaper.ps1 (or wherever your directory resides; add `-NoExit` before `-executionpolicy` in case the powershell terminates without any change!)<br>